-Manning Hill Farm: of Winchester, NH.
-Sarah & Sam at Manning Hill Farm installed a large energy-efficient cooler to increase the storage capacity of their grass-fed milk before distribution.
-Previously, their herd had started producing enough grass-fed non-homogenised milk that once their old cooler and refrigerated delivery van were full, the rest of the milk had to be dumped.
-Meanwhile, the co-op would run out of milk frequently.
+Manning Hill Farm: Sarah & Sam installed a large energy-efficient cooler to increase the storage capacity of their grass-fed milk before distribution.
 Sam says the new walk-in cooler also reduces his back ache, which is worth a lot to a farmer!

 Flying Cloud Dairy: Bill & Kelly installed a freeze-free water system which more efficiently gets water to cows, allowing them to increase the production of their organic, raw milk dairy products.
-Spending hours hauling defrosted hoses over snowy ground each day took long enough that it was a barrier to getting other important things done on the farm and was not sustainable for Bill in the long-run.
 Since this system also makes water available to cows 24/7 in the summer too, year-round milk production will likely increase.

-Archway Farm: Mark at Archway Farm built a new walk-in freezer to store his own pasture-raised pork products, and to provide freezer space for other local producers to utilize at a reasonable cost.
+Archway Farm: Mark at Archway Farm built a new walk-in freezer to store his own pasture-raised pork products and provide freezer space for other local producers to utilize at a reasonable cost.
 Being able to freeze and store pork has enabled Mark to better meet customer demand, for example, he was able to double his supply of Easter hams to our co-op in the first year.
-Since we sold out of these hams within the first week they were offered, there is plenty of room for production growth going forward.